humtej1204/humtej1204/README.md

 - 🤝 I’m looking for help with **anyone who wants to learn the basics of Programmation**

-- 📝 I regularly write articles on [https://medium.com/@humtej1204](https://medium.com/@humtej1204)
+- 📝 I regularly write articles on [medium.com/@humtej1204](https://medium.com/@humtej1204)

 - 💬 Ask me about **Python, JavaScript, HTML, CSS, C**

 - 📫 How to reach me **humtej1204@gmail.com**

-- 📄 Know about my experiences [https://drive.google.com/file/d/1PsMd6VEOQ_Ul3EK_9tsDz2zBIhqzmFv-/view?usp=sharing](https://drive.google.com/file/d/1PsMd6VEOQ_Ul3EK_9tsDz2zBIhqzmFv-/view?usp=sharing)
+- 📄 Know about my experiences [Click here to redirect to the File](https://drive.google.com/file/d/1PsMd6VEOQ_Ul3EK_9tsDz2zBIhqzmFv-/view?usp=sharing)

 - ⚡ Fun fact **when my code doesn't compile I use Stack Overflow with the ancient technique of "Ctrl + C" "Ctrl + V"**